anvaribs/SDS385/exercises/exercises01/README.md

  Feel free to skip the stuff about trust-region methods.
 The overview of quasi-Newton methods is nice, but optional   for now.

  The [exercises for this unit](exercises01-SDS385.pdf) will have you practice these techniques.
-They      will also will hammer your linear algebra skills.
+They also will hammer your linear algebra skills.